Disposable vape vs. cigarette: A direct comparison

 What are the real differences between a disposable e-cigarette, often called a vape, and a traditional tobacco cigarette?
 If you're a smoker considering switching, you're facing an important decision.
 The aim of this article is to provide you with objective and comprehensive guidance.
 We compare how they work, their ingredients, their daily costs, and their health aspects so you can make an informed choice.

-Switching to a new product is more than just replacing a product – it's a change in habits.
-That's why we consider not only the technical specifications but also the practical impact on your daily life.
-From handling and taste to long-term costs and legal regulations in Germany – you'll find all the facts at a glance here.
+Switching to a new product is more than just replacing it – it's a change in habits.
+Therefore, we consider not only the technical specifications but also the practical impact on your daily life.
+From handling to...

 Learn more here about whether Vaping is more addictive than smoking. might.